Australian Discretionary Trusts & Non-Resident Taxpayers

-Discretionary trusts widely understood as instruments that provide asset protection, flexibility, and succession planning, however a decision by the Australian Tax Office challenges a long-held view that discretionary trusts provide a mechanism that enable individuals to receive income (or a distribution) that doesn't change the character, source, or timing for tax purposes.
+Discretionary trusts are widely understood as instruments that provide asset protection, flexibility, and succession planning, however, a decision by the Australian Tax Office challenges a long-held view that discretionary trusts provide a mechanism that enables individuals to receive income (or a distribution) that doesn’t change the character, source, or timing for tax purposes.

 The ruling had potentially serious consequences and as COVID-19 has forced many taxpayers to remain within Australian borders or offshore because of its border closures, there are some potentially serious issues lying in wait.

 The case before the Federal Court hinged on shares in a resident company being sold by the trust and that the discretionary trust had resolved to distribute capital gains to beneficiaries.

 As the beneficiary was a UK-resident for tax purposes, the shares were presumed to be non-taxable Australian property and be non-taxable in Australia.
 However, from the ATO’s perspective, that was only true had he owned/sold them directly, rather than through a trust.